Preimplantation genetic screening can help you make informed decisions about fertility

 - Other issues that may cause a fertility treatment to fail

-In addition, PGT at our Nashville fertility clinic helps to prevent pregnancies with multiples because physicians are able to transfer one embryo at a time, and the embryo that is transferred will have a higher chance of resulting in a viable pregnancy.
+In addition, PGS at our Nashville fertility clinic helps to prevent pregnancies with multiples because physicians are able to transfer one embryo at a time, and the embryo that is transferred will have a higher chance of resulting in a viable pregnancy.